EFFECTIVE WORKPLACE COMMUNICATION SKILLS TRAINING COURSE

 Communication Skills Training Day 2

-On day 2, you will learn practical business writing skills to properly convey ideas and concepts while ensuring the logical flow of thought and clarity to communicate with internal or external audiences, contributing to a company’s success.
+On day 2, you will learn practical business writing skills to properly convey ideas and concepts while ensuring the logical flow of thought and clarity to communicate with internal or external audiences, contributing to its success.

 In Module One, you will learn paragraph construction and formatting business letters and emails.
-You will learn about active and passive voice, organization methods, writing effective topic sentences, how to communicate what your reader needs to know, and how to use linking words and phrases in sentences and paragraphs.
+You will learn about active and passive voice, organization methods, writing effective topic sentences, communicating what your reader needs to know, and linking words and phrases in sentences and paragraphs.

-The core of the business writing class is learning to create effective business letters and emails that don’t waste the manager’s or the customer’s time.
+The business writing class’s core is learning to create effective business letters and emails that don’t waste the manager’s or the customer’s time.

 In Module Two, you will learn about business letter format, the basic structure of business letters, and the different types of business letters.